-Credit cards - Credit cards are far more widely accepted nowadays but it is always best to check first in restaurants and shops, especially in small villages, that they accept payment by credit card, should you wish to pay by card.
-Varying amounts of commission can be charged for credit card payments, you may like to check these with your credit card supplier before you travel.
-Hotels usually always accept credit cards.
+Credit cards - Greece remains very much a cash society, so credit cards are not always widely accepted, however, many more places are accepting these nowadays but it is best to check first in restaurants and shops that they accept credit cards, if you wish to pay by card.
+Varying amounts of commission can be charged for credit card payments and you may like to check these with your credit card supplier before travel.